 Western Libraries provides seven service locations located in wheelchair accessible buildings.
 The Western Libraries website, your gateway to online collections supporting academic research, fully meets Level-AAA conformance to the accessibility guidelines set forth by the World Wide Web Consortium (W3C).
 These guidelines provide a means of promoting web accessibility and ensuring sites are fully accessible to users.
 Assistive technologies are available at select Western Libraries locations such as CCTV units and character enlarging software.
 Western Libraries staff members are available to help you with your research, inquire at any service desk for assistance.
 For more information about library services available to persons with disabilities please visit the Library Accessibility webpage.

 Yes, it is possible to access the library from off campus locations.
 This is done by connecting to the library by using the Library’s proxy server.
-For more information, the library provides an audio guide about connecting to the proxy server.
+For more information, visit the library access webpage.

-Information about resources in classrooms can be found on the Classroom Management Group’s website.
+Information about resources in classrooms can be found on the Classroom Management Group website.
 For instance, students with hearing impairments can find out which classrooms on campus are equipped with microphones.

-Student’s enrolled at Western’s affiliated colleges have access to the same services as students at Western’s main campus.
-Students from Brescia and Huron should contact Services for Students with Disabilities, while students registered at King’s University College can contact the King’s office of Counselling and Student Development or visit their services for students with disabilities webpage.
+Students enrolled at Western’s affiliated colleges have access to the same services as students at Western’s main campus.
+Students from Brescia and Huron should contact Student Accessibility Services, while students registered at King’s University College can contact the King’s office of Counselling and Student Development or visit the King's Student Accessibility Services.

-Equity and Human Rights Services (EHRS) administers the University’s policies on discrimination and harassment.
+Equity & Human Rights Services (EHRS) administers the University’s policies on discrimination and harassment.
 EHRS offers confidential advice and can help you determine your best course of action.
 Often, individuals just want to have the opportunity to discuss the issue and get some feedback or information.
-For more information about EHRS visit their website at www.uwo.ca/equity.
+Visit the Equity & Human Rights Services website for more information.
 To set up an appointment to speak with Equity and Human Rights Services send an email request to firstname.lastname@example.org or call 519-661-2111 ext.
 83334.